abcdec/MinFFS/README.md

   - Download MinGW installer mingw-get-setup.exe from http://www.mingw.org/
     - Latest mingw-get-setup.exe should be found at http://sourceforge.net/projects/mingw/files/Installer/
   - Run mingw-get-setup.exe and follow instructions to download and install actual MinGW Software packages.
 This README assumes MinGW is installed in C:\MinGW directory.
 (If not, please substitue all "C:\MinGW" in this README with absolute path of your actual installation directory.
 It is strongly suggested to install MinGW in a directory without white space in the path name string. e.g. avoid installing under "C:\Program Files".)
-    - MinFFS build requies only the MinGW base package.
+    - MinFFS build requies only the MinGW base and binutil packages.
+(Base includes compiler and linkers, binutils includes tools like windres.exe.)
 For example, it does not require MSYS.
-No need to download and install MSYS and other optional packages.
+No need to download and install MSYS and optional packages other than base binaries and binutils.

 NOTE: If MinGW has been installed already on your PC, please check the MinGW version.
 The original FreeFileSync uses C++11 features thus MinFFS follow the same.
 Your version of MinGW g++.exe needs to support C++11 option to build MinFFS successfully.
 See Toolset Versions section for versions used for successful builds.